Ranch Happenings

 Franny says "Mom, why are you on the ground?"

-5356; standing (as usual) outside the holding pen while everyone else gets their alfalfa pellets
+5356 standing outside the holding pen while everyone else gets their alfalfa pellets

-5356; standing (as usual) outside the holding pen while everyone else gets their alfalfa pellets
+5356 standing outside the holding pen while everyone else gets their alfalfa pellets

 5356 and her new lamb